nymtech/docs/content/quickstart/_index.md

 "
 ---

 Nym is relatively simple to build and run on Mac OS X and Linux.
 We also have initial Windows support but it should be considered experimental and unsupported for now.
+Windows currently works fine if you're an app developer but isn't recommended yet for running nodes.

-### Requirements
+### Prerequisites

 * on Debian/Ubuntu: `sudo apt install pkg-config build-essential libssl-dev`.
 * [Rust](https://www.rust-lang.org/) 1.39 or later, with `cargo`.
 Stable works.